-This product review will go over the quality, installation, fitment, and function of a Cusco Acceleration Pedal Attachment for a Subaru BRZ or Scion FRS.
+This product review will go over the quality, installation, fitment, and function of a Cusco Acceleration Pedal Attachment for your Subaru BRZ, Scion FRS, or Toyota 86.

 The Subaru BRZ and Scion FRS are fantastic sports cars straight from the factory.
 However, even the best of cars can benefit from small upgrades or changes.
 One area to improve on these cars, is the brake and gas pedal arrangement.
 This is specific to the 6 speed manual transmission cars.
 From the factory, the brake and gas pedals have a large gap between them.
 When it comes to performance driving, often times drivers perform a technique called a “heel & toe” downshift.
 A heel & toe downshift involves depressing the brake pedal to decelerate while also hitting the gas pedal with the same foot, in order to rev’ match a gear change.
 Since the brake and gas pedal are so far apart on the BRZ/FRS, this task becomes difficult for most people.